Dungeons of Doria: Prototype Unboxing

 Games offering

-Steam Workshop vs. Tabletopia Workshop
+Creating games: Steam Workshop vs. Tabletopia Workshop

 TTS uses the Steam Workshop by default.
 While Steam is a downside for many people, it is a BIG plus for TTS creators: Just upload all of your designs files to the Steam Cloud of your account – you have a few Gigabytes at minimum (I believe 20 GB).
 That is a lot, even if you used some of that space already for game saves or video uploads in Steam.
 And if you don’t want to use Steam Cloud, just use your own webhosting space!

 Tabletopia limits you in size on the free account with only 200 MB.
 If you only have very small card games, this should be enough to publish maybe 2 games easily including a few setups.
 But if you have a bigger game with a lot of cards, figurines and tiles, these 200 MB will get small fast.
 And setups also apparently cost you some space.
 I say apparently, as Tabletopia is very limited in showing you how much space you have used.
-You will get a warning when you approach or went over the 200 MB, but there is no way to find out, what the big parts are at the moment.
+You will get a warning when you approach or went over the 200 MB, but there is no way to find out, what the big consumers in your game are at the moment.
 You can easily extend this to 1 or even 5 GB, but that will cost you monthly subscription money.
 Money that you most likely don’t have before your game is published.

-An then there is the publishing time in Tabletopia.
+And then there is the publishing time in Tabletopia.
 Whenever you upload something, it goes into a queue.
 In general that is fine, and premium users are preferred.
 But sometimes, especially weekends, this queue is overwhelmed, and this one small update of one card in your game can take a lot of time until it is really included in your game setup.
 Definitely make sure to update everything a few days before a playtesting session and do not make any last minute changes!
 TTS is much better and faster about these things.

 Card creation differences